The Common Rule (45 CFR 46)

 On January 19, 2017, the U.S. Department of Health and Human Services (HHS) and fifteen other Federal Departments and Agencies announced revisions to modernize, strengthen, and make more effective the Federal Policy for the Protection of Human Subjects that was originally promulgated as a Common Rule in 1991.

-The Final Rule reflecting the 2018 Common Rule Requirements will be effective January 21, 2019, with the exception of cooperative research (single IRB review) which will not be effective until January 20, 2020.
+The Final Rule reflecting the 2018 Common Rule Requirements went into effect January 21, 2019, with the exception of cooperative research (single IRB review) which went into effect January 20, 2020.

 Summary of changes to the revised Common Rule